ChrissyBeans/ChrissyBeans/README.md

 ## *<p align=center>* [Also go sign my atabook please for the love of god. /silly](https://glass-animals.atabook.org/)

 ---
+>[!NOTE]
+*(By the way, my pages have been created with my default zoom set to 80%, so things may be bigger for you than they are for me!
+Sorry, and thanks for understanding!)*

 ### *<p align=center>* [New rentry!
 (Still a wip.
 Visit old rentry for interests and dni!)](https://rentry.co/Chrissy-beans)

 ### *<p align=center>* [Status and nametag meanings](https://rentry.co/1-800-SPAMTONG)
+#### *<p align=center>* Please visit any of the sites listed to learn more about me.
+New strawpage will be available when it's done.

 <p align=center> .